giesserei/giesserei-google-extension/README.md

-# giesserei-google-extension
+# giesserei-google-extension - Joomla extension to integrate Google services

-A Joomla extension to integrate Google services into the internal Giesserei website
+This Joomla component extension is used internally at [www.giesserei-gesewo.ch/](https://www.giesserei-gesewo.ch) to integrate Google services into the internal website.